aws-samples/amazon-aurora-postgresql-upgrade/README.md

-## Major version upgrades in Aurora PostgreSQL
+## Achieving minimum downtime for major version upgrades in Amazon Aurora for PostgreSQL using AWS DMS

-This repository contains the AWS CloudFormation templates, SQL Scripts and files for the AWS database blog post related to the major version upgrades in Aurora PostgreSQL.
+This repository contains the AWS CloudFormation templates, SQL Scripts and files for the AWS database blog post related to the major version upgrades in Aurora PostgreSQL using AWS DMS.

-Be sure to:

-* Change the title in this README
-* Edit your repository description on GitHub

 ## License